specs-cli/specs-cli/templates/generate-feature-code.md

 - Comprehensive test suite passes with complete validation across all layers:
   - All unit tests execute successfully without failures
   - All integration tests verify cross-component functionality
-  - All end-to-end tests validate complete user workflows
+  - All end-to-end tests validate complete user scenarios
   - All API contracts tested with comprehensive input validation
   - All UI components tested with accessibility and responsiveness verification
 - **All untestable scenarios documented** in ISSUES.md with workarounds applied